mungathimu/alx-zero_day/README.md

-My first readme updated version
+My first readme new version